 Exercise bikes aren’t a new niche, but Peloton (NASDAQ: PTON) continues to command the home fitness space.
 Internet-connected fitness platform Peloton Interactive Inc. bought a competitor (Precor) and launched a new treadmill.

 Peloton continues to see robust demand for its connected fitness platform and its increasing subscriber numbers continue to validate its hardware, software and content investments.
 But can this stock provide a tailwind for your efforts to diversify your portfolio?
-Let us teach you how you can add PTON to your portfolio.
+Let us teach you how you can add PTON to your portfolio and why the Peloton bike can make waves for a wide range of people—riders and investors alike.

 How to Buy PTON Stock Summary